itteco/iframely/README.md

 Fork and pull-request, if you'd like to add more plugins and/or contribute fixes or improvements.
 By doing so, you make your work available under the same MIT license.

+Please submit your PR against `develop` branch.
+This is where everything gets merged before being released into `master`.

 If you see an error in our domains whitelist (you can [debug URLs here](http://iframely.com/debug)), please ping us and we'll fix it in no time.